Oszkár Szendrő

 Szendrő Oszkár (1889–1947) was a Hungarian international footballer who played as a winger.
-Szendrő, who was Jewish, played club football for Budapesti TC, also represented Hungarian national team at international level, earning 13 caps between 1908 and 1913, and appearing at the 1912 Summer Olympics.
+Szendrő, who was Jewish, played club football for Budapesti TC, also represented Hungary national team at international level, earning 13 caps between 1908 and 1913, and appearing at the 1912 Summer Olympics.

 Professional

 Clubs

 Szendrő began his football career when he signed with Budapest TC in 1905.
 He was 15 at the time.

 National team

-Szendrő earned 13 caps with the Hungarian national team between 1908 and 1913.
+Szendrő earned 13 caps with the Hungary national team between 1908 and 1913.
 In 1912, he was a member of the Hungarian Olympic Team.